 Project 6 - Early Learning Data System

-Michigan plans to incorporate data for publicly-funded early learning programs in the Statewide Longitudinal Data System (MSLDS) to support increased understanding of the quality of care and educational experiences of our youngest learners.
-Michigan will ensure these data are available to families, educators, researchers, and others needing access to data to support early learning improvement.
+Michigan incorporated data for publicly-funded early learning programs in the Statewide Longitudinal Data System (MSLDS) to support increased understanding of the quality of care and educational experiences of our youngest learners.
+Michigan also ensured these data were available to families, educators, researchers, and others needing access to data to support early learning improvement.
 Strategies include: